Skip to content

 This tutorial shows you how to turn the lock screen slideshow on or off in Windows 11.
 When your PC starts up or when you lock it, a slideshow on your lock screen will automatically play pictures.

-What is the lock screen?
-It’s the very first screen you see when you start your PC, or when you press ⊞ Win+L to lock it.
-You’ll need to dismiss this screen to get to the sign-in prompt and log into Windows.
+The Windows 11 lock screen appears first when a computer starts or when the user presses ⊞ Win+L to lock the device.
+Users must dismiss this initial lock screen to reach the sign-in prompt and log into Windows.

 You can personalize your lock screen background in three ways: Windows Spotlight, a single picture, or a slideshow.